This advice applies to Wales. Change country

-If you need money for a particular reason that you can't do without, there may be other ways you can raise the money.
-For example, if you are on certain benefits, you may be able to get an interest free loan or a grant from the Social Fund.
+If you need money for a particular reason that you can't do without, there may be other ways you can raise the money - check if you can get extra help if you're on benefits or your benefits have stopped.

 If you are on a low income and struggling to afford an essential item, such as a fridge or washing machine, you may be able to get help from a charity or other organisation that helps people.

 You can get help to apply to a charity from an adviser at a Citizens Advice Bureau.
 To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.